 - Most significant landmark – Hohensalburg Fortress

-- Best free activity – Wandering historic Old Town Salzburg
+- Free activity – Wandering historic Old Town Salzburg

-- Best activity for kids – Toy Museum Salzburg
+- Activity for kids – Toy Museum Salzburg

-- Best activity for adults – Augustiner Bräu Beer Garden
+- Activity for adults – Augustiner Bräu Beer Garden

 - Best tour – Sound of Music Tour